 She sucked in a quivery breath.
 She had told herself on the day she turned twenty, that she could no longer dwell on a devastating past.
 She had let the small hope she still harbored about Faelan fall from her fingertips and drift away on the storm winds.
 She had fought hard for that acceptance, and now it crashed to the ground and shattered around her.
 Should she bother piecing the slivers back together?

 “It did matter.”
 Tearlach broke through her reminiscences.

-“He’d never believe who the traitor was.
+“He’d never believe who the traitor is.
 Silence kept me alive.”
-And she hated that as much as the murderous traitor who forced it.
+And she hated that as much as the murderer who forced it.

 “He would have believed you.”